slu-dss/lesson-template/.github/CONTRIBUTING.md

 # Contributing to this Lesson
+Thanks for using this SLU DSS lesson.
+Before filing an issue or opening a pull request, there are a few places to explore and pieces to put together to make the process as smooth as possible.

+## Getting Started
+Start by making a minimal reproducible example (**reprex**) using the [reprex](http://reprex.tidyverse.org/) package.
+If you haven't heard of or used reprex before, you're in for a treat!
+Seriously, reprex will make all of your R-question-asking endeavors easier (which is a pretty insane ROI for the five to ten minutes it'll take you to learn what it's all about).
+For additional reprex pointers, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.

+Armed with your reprex, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).

+  * If it's a question: start with [community.rstudio.com](https://community.rstudio.com/).
+    There are more people there to answer questions.
+  * If it's a bug: you're in the right place, file an issue.
+  * If it's a feature request: you're in the right place, file an issue.
+  * If you're not sure: let the community help you figure it out!
+If your problem _is_ a bug or a feature request, you can easily return here and report it.
+You can use our _other inquiry_ issue template to get our feedback.

 ## Before Opening an Issue
 Before opening a new issue, be sure to [search issues and pull requests][issuesLink]